What is data recovery?

 How does recovery work?

 The information remaining on the storage can be recovered to a safe location.
-Recovery chances depend greatly on the specific data loss situation, but you should keep in mind that no information is recoverable after being overwritten.
-For this reason, nothing should be written into the storage until the last file is recovered.
+The chances for a successful result depend greatly on the specific data loss situation, but you should keep in mind that no information is recoverable after being overwritten.
+For this reason, nothing should be written to the storage until the last file is rescued.

-Data recovery software serves to get data back after its loss with the maximum result possible.
-Commonly, data recovery process is based on storage scan to find specific information (deleted files, lost file systems) and assemble structures of the damaged file system.
+Data recovery software helps to get the lost data back with the maximum efficiency.
+Commonly, data recovery process is based on storage scan, which serves to find specific information (deleted files, lost file systems) and assemble structures of the damaged file system.

 Data recovery chances strongly depend on the actual cause of data loss and further user's actions.
-To get the best possible data recovery result, it is strongly recommended to prevent any possibility of anything being written to the storage and run data recovery software immediately.
+To get the best possible data recovery result, it is strongly recommended to prevent any possibility of anything being written to the storage and immediately run data recovery software.

 For more information concerning data recovery chances depending on the data loss case and operating system of the hardware, please, go to the “Chances for recovery” section.